herefishyfish/nativescript-angular-tutorialkit/src/content/tutorial/1-basics/1-introduction/2-preview/content.md

 - **Instant Feedback**: See changes in real-time as you code.
 Once you scan the QR code, your updates will appear on your device immediately.
 - **Cross-Platform**: Run your app on both Android and iOS with out limitation of the device you're building on.

-- **Limitations**: Keep in mind that some advanced plugins or features, may require a full build process that Preview doesn't support.

 ## Getting Started

 To start using NativeScript Preview: